vivienne-z/BISI-project/README.md

 This project aim to analyze diabetes data and address some important business problems/questions.

 This project is focused on Exploratory Data Analysis and Model Training using Python.
+The project train the data using Logistic Regression Model and Rondom Forest model  and compare the results.
 A notebook is shared for the analysis.

 Problem Statement: